yudi-corgi/astro-theme-retypeset/src/content/posts/guides/Markdown Style Guide-en.md

 ## Code Blocks

-To create a code block, wrap your code with three backticks ```` ``` ````.
-You can indicate the programming language being used after the opening backticks to indicate how to color and style your code, for eg. html, javascript, css, markdown etc.
+To create code blocks, wrap your code with three backticks ```` ``` ````.
+You can indicate the programming language being used after the opening backticks to indicate how to color and style your code, e.g., html, javascript, css, markdown, etc.

 ### Syntax